jingtaozhan/RepCONC/examples/tct-colbert/msmarco-passage/README.md

 # Prepare MS MARCO dataset
 sh ./msmarco-passage/1_prepare_dataset.sh

-# Let ANCE encode the corpus.
+# Let TCT-ColBERT-v2 encode the corpus.
 We can know whether we reproduce right.
 And the corpus encoding can be reused by warmup process or JPQ training process.
 # For example, there are 8 gpus available.
 sh ./msmarco-passage/3_encode_dense_corpus.sh 8